vankor/self-driving-car/CarND-MPC-Control-Project/README.md

 ## Polynomial Fitting and MPC Preprocessing
 Waypoint coordinates were transformed to vehicle coodinate system (origin position is a vehicle position at (0, 0)).
 Polyfit and polyeval functions were being used to find coefficients from given waypoints.
+See transformWayPoints function in main.cpp.

 ## Model Predictive Control with Latency
 Latency problem was solved using actuator values from more previous steps (current step - 2).
+Also for hard turns there was penaltized high velocity.
+So velocity * steering_angle value penaltizes cost function to have safer car behaviour on turns (break on turns).

 ---